Can you make cold brew with milk? Yes, but…

 Use a coarse grind, or you can even use whole beans or crushed beans.

 I have used crushed beans.
-Place your whole roasted beans in a ziplock bag.
+Place your whole roasted beans in a sturdy ziplock bag (like a freezer bag).
 Use something heavy like a rolling pin or a meat tenderizer to crush the beans into chunks like fine gravel.
-You may want to put a cutting board underneath to protect your countertop from the whacking.

 Place a lid on the jar, give it a swirl and put it in the fridge.
-Every time I get something from the fridge, I give it a quick swirl to make sure there is no clumping of the coffee.

 Let it steep for about 14-24 hours.
 Then strain.